-Once you have these documents, please send the original copies to us, either by registered mail or in person.
+Once you have these documents, please email us an electronic copy and send the original copies, either by registered mail or delivered in person.
 These papers will be added to each student's folder and returned to you once the process is over.